Liver Lymphatic Embolization as a Treatment of PLE

 This study reports that the mechanism of albumin loss in CHD patients with elevated CVP and PLE is leakage of this albumin-rich lymph into the duodenal lumen, predominantly through focal hepatoduodenal lymphatic channels.
 Glue embolization of hepatoduodenal connections to prevent leakage of the hepatic lymph into duodenum resulted in a rapid increase in serum albumin levels and improvement in symptoms in a majority of the patients.
 Additional studies are indicated to determine the long-term outcome and potential for sustained efficacy of liver lymphatic duct embolization procedures, as well as optimization of techniques for closure of abnormal hepatoduodenal connections that will provide longer-term resolution of PLE.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Lipid Metabolism, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Lipid Metabolism, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging

 Keywords: Angiography, Central Venous Pressure, Duodenoscopy, Duodenum, Embolization, Therapeutic, Ethiodized Oil, Heart Defects, Congenital, Lymphatic Vessels, Lymphography, Protein-Losing Enteropathies, Primary Prevention, Serum Albumin